 Hatton is a tiny city located in the state of North Dakota.
-With a population of 777 people and just one neighborhood, Hatton is the 71st largest community in North Dakota.
-Hatton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 786 people and just one neighborhood, Hatton is the 71st largest community in North Dakota.
+Much of the housing stock in Hatton was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce